ethereum/EIPs/EIPS/eip-vnft.md

 Both methods have obvious disadvantiges, for the ERC-20 way, one need to create seperate ERC-20 contract for each different value/combination of customizable properties, which is practically unacceptable.
 For the ERC-721 way, there is no quantitative relationship between the representing token and the represented underlying assets, hence significantlly reduces the liquidity and manageability of the token.

-The simple and direct way to solve the problem is to add amount property directly to ERC-721 token, make it best for both customization and semi-fungibility.
-Nevertheless, ERC-721 compatibility will help the new standard easily utilizing all the infrastructures already support ERC-721, result in fast adoptance.
+The most simple and direct way to solve the problem is to add amount property directly to ERC-721 token, make it best for both property customization and semi-fungibility.
+Nevertheless, ERC-721 compatibility will help the new standard easily utilizing existing infrastructures, result in fast adoptance.